 "Show Business" (1975)

 "High Voltage" and "TNT"

 Re-energized by their new front man, AC/DC released their initial pair of full length studio albums via Albert Productions in 1975 - High Voltage in February and T.N.T. in December.
 At first, the LPs were only available in Australia, but they became popular overseas as imports, eventually creating a buzz that major labels couldn't ignore.
 AC/DC inked a worldwide deal with Atlantic Records in 1976, and their first international release, also called High Voltage, was released the same year..

-Essentially, the '76 High Voltage was a compilation of tracks from the prior Aussie-only releases, comprised of seven songs from T.N.T. (excluding "Rocker" and a cover of Chuck Berry's "School Days") and only two ("Little Lover" and "She's Got Balls") from the original High Voltage.
+The '76 High Voltage was a compilation of tracks from the two prior Aussie-only releases, comprised of seven songs from T.N.T. (excluding "Rocker" and a cover of Chuck Berry's "School Days") and only two ("Little Lover" and "She's Got Balls") from the original High Voltage.
 I remember being very surprised when I first saw an Aussie copy of H.V. in the late '80s, and wondering why it had a different cover than the one I was familiar with, and a bunch of songs I'd never heard!
 (The remainder of the Aussie-only tracks eventually trickled out to the rest of the world over the years, on compilations like the '74 Jailbreak EP and the Bonfire and Backtracks box sets.)

 High Voltage received mixed reviews upon its 1976 worldwide release - Rolling Stone famously called it "calculated stupidity," but the AC/DC machine rolled on regardless.
 Paying their dues as an opening act for bands like KISS, Aerosmith, Ted Nugent, and UFO, the AC/DC boys delighted in blowing the headliners off the stage, each and every night.